-Our service includes the recovery of arrears of residential service charges and insurance following default by the tenant/leaseholder as well as allowable client administration charges.
+Our service includes the recovery of arrears of residential service charges and insurance following default by the tenant/leaseholder as well as allowable client administration charges and late payments.

 It is crucial to the efficient running of any property management company that there is a constant review of risk and credit control issues and also a quick and efficient recovery of outstanding arrears of services charges.
 Without adequate controls, management companies can find themselves under pressure from creditors who have supplied services and utilities to block-managed residential units.

 This type of creditor pressure can be avoided if the services of specialist managing and solicitor agents are employed.
 This will ensure that recoveries are made promptly and avoid or ease any cashflow difficulties which managing agents and resident management companies may otherwise experience.

 SLC Solicitors are able to provide a fast and efficient collection of arrears of service charges on a no recovery no fee basis with absolutely no upfront charges to our clients.

 - Who pays for our service?